|

 In 1898 central authority for Mozambique was transferred from Mozambique

-Island to Delago Bay (Lourenzo Marques) and the city quickly became
+Island to Delago Bay (Lourenco Marques) and the city quickly became

 established as the trade and industry centre and as a port to serve